 Mentoring Multidisciplinary Teams (BMGT/ENES 397): In this course, QUEST students practice essential skills for mentoring and coaching multidisciplinary teams.
 These include effective communications, facilitation, conflict resolution, and the ability to motivate.
 Students will practice these skills as mentors for student teams from BMGT/ENES 190H.
 In the process, they will strengthen their knowledge of design and quality techniques.
 Students must apply to take this course.
 Applications are released each spring.

 Design and Innovation in Silicon Valley (BMGT 438G/ ENES 489Q): QUEST2SiliconValley students learn about design, innovation, and quality by studying the operations of Silicon Valley companies.
 Students learn first-hand from a number of these organizations during site visits over spring break.
 Students are assigned companies to research and prepare informative dossiers for their classmates before the trip.
-After the trip, students share takeaways from the trip as well as ideas for improving the design processes at the firms.
-This course is open to all students and offered in spring semesters.
+After the trip, students work in teams to pitch a product idea to one of the companies we visited.
+This course is open to all students and is offered in spring semesters.

-Scoping Experiential Learning Projects (BMGT/ENES 491): In this course, often referred to as "Scoping," QUEST students cultivate relationships with new and current corporate partners and prepare project scopes for QUEST's intro course, BMGT/ENES 190H, and capstone course, BMGT/ENES 490H.
+Scoping Experiential Learning Projects (BMGT/ENES 491): In this course, often referred to as "Scoping," QUEST students cultivate relationships with new and current corporate partners and prepare project scopes for QUEST courses.
 Students communicate independently with clients and attend class visits to a variety of potential project sites.
-This course is open to all QUEST students who have completed BMGT/ENES 190H and offered every semester.
+This course is open to all QUEST students who have completed BMGT/ENES 190H and is offered every semester.